 Summit Bar Lounge is located on the rooftop of Pan Pacific hotel.
 It offers the best view of West Lake and also the sunsets.
 Sometimes they are running happy hours discounts too.

-If you want to impress your girlfriend/boyfriend/wife/lover with the stunning lake view and a very relaxed atmosphere, Summitt lounge could be it!
+If you want to impress your girlfriend/boyfriend/wife/husband/friends with the stunning lake view and a very relaxed atmosphere, the Summitt lounge could be it!
 When I visited, I enjoyed sitting outside for sunset.
 Given the height restriction around Hoan Kiem Lake, this bar really stands out.
 The most spectacular view of downtown Hanoi, West Lake, Truc Bach, and Red River — all in one panoramic perspective!
 Cocktails are pricey for Hanoi but professionally done.
-And because of these two very reasons Summit bar is one of the best bars in Hanoi.
+And because of these two very reasons, Summit bar is one of the best bars in Hanoi.
 Well worth the price of one drink to bring your first-time Hanoi visitors here.

 Address: 1 Đ. Thanh Niên, Trúc Bạch, Ba Đình, Hà Nội, Vietnam